 and what the heck kind of drunkass santa, how’s he even supposed to drive the sleigh, old boy’s gonna crash into someone’s house and be barfing everywhere. pfft, sherry.

-― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:05 (ten months ago) link
+― edited to reflect developments which occurred (Camaraderie at Arms Length), Thursday, 4 November 2021 21:05 (one year ago) link

 yr mom drinks sherry.